meiyi1234/samplerepo-pr-practice/README.md

 A sample repo for practicing how to create Pull Requests

 #Introduction
-Creating Pull Request (PRs) is needed when using RCS in a multiple projects.
+Creating Pull Request (PRs) is needed when using RCS in a multiple projects.This repo can be used to practice creating PRs.

-This repo can be used to practice creating PRs.
+add more commit.